 - High level of comfort with frequent student contact, with residing on campus, and being accessible outside of traditional office hours;

 - Supervisory experience and the ability to advise diverse student groups;

 - Demonstrated ability to successfully balance, prioritize, and manage multiple tasks in an active, fast-paced environment, while providing superior constituent service;

 - Demonstrated ability to work in a team-oriented, student-centered environment; and

-  - Excellent oral, written, computer, problem-solving, critical thinking, and fiscal management skills.
+- Excellent oral, written, computer, problem-solving, critical thinking, customer service, and fiscal management skills.

 - Master’s degree in higher education/student affairs or related field from a regionally accredited college or university, or demonstrated progress towards completion of such a degree;

 - Experience in residence life and housing at a small or medium-sized liberal arts college or university;